Comparing Open Source Database Options

 Key Features:

-- Improved Performance: Optimized for faster query execution.
+- Improved Performance: Optimized for speed and scalability.

 - Open Source Commitment: Fully open source with no proprietary licensing.